 Year: 1980 Directors: Jim Abrahams, David Zucker & Jerry Zucker Stars: Robert Hays (Ted Striker), Julie Hagerty (Elaine), Leslie Nielsen (Dr Rumack), Robert Stack (Rex Kramer), Peter Graves (Captain Oveur), Lloyd Bridges (McCroskey) Genre: Comedy There are many reasons to celebrate Airplane! but there's one in particular that I want to talk about that stands … Continue reading Why I Love… #58: Airplane!

-Oh good, another po-faced meager-budgeted horror movie in which a small number of people get lost out in the sticks at night.
+Oh good, another po-faced meagre-budgeted horror movie in which a small number of people get lost out in the sticks at night.
 Really?
 C'mon.
 Really?
 Are we still stuck on this?
 That was my sarcasm-spiked inner monologue upon seeing the trailer for In Fear stacked back-to-back with the equally uninspiring promo material for The Haunting In Connecticut … Continue reading Review: In Fear

 Bloody hell, this has a lot to live up to.
 I've been trying to avoid explicit details about Gravity, save for that mesmeric trailer.
 Nevertheless, the general hubbub of ecstatic praise has been hard to sidestep.
 And, aside from that feeble, attention-seeking article on the Metro website, it certainly feels as though critical reception for … Continue reading Review: Gravity